Violin workshop with Genevieve MacKay

 A self-taught artist, Christine’s creativity and style are unique.
 She loves to work with pencil crayon, acrylics and charcoal; however, she has been exploring other mediums and continues to grow as an artist.
 Her ties to the First Nations community keep her fully occupied as she tours the province promoting native art through workshops, dramatic on-stage re-enactments and daycamps.
 She revels at teaching young children how to draw and paint.
 She is currently involved with several organizations such as Yuklaanas, Kloshe’nem and Learning Through the Arts.

-Learn about traditional Northwest Coast First Nations culture, regalia, artwork and protocol with Christine Mackenzie.
+Students will learn about traditional Northwest Coast First Nations culture, regalia, artwork and protocol with Christine Mackenzie.
 In a respectful manner, students will mix traditional line-form with colour blending, contemporary graffiti and other art mediums to create individual art pieces of their name.
 Through this creative process, students will be encouraged to find positive attributes and strengths about themselves.

 Thanks to the Province of BC, Westminster Savings and the City of Coquitlam for helping us provide accessible opportunities for local children to experience the arts by supporting our Artist-in-Residence Program.